Graylog2/documentation/pages/enterprise/setup.rst

 License Verification
 ====================

-Some Graylog licenses requires to check their validation on a regular base.
-This includes the free Enterprise license with a specific amount of traffic included.
+Some Graylog licenses require to check their validity on a regular basis.
+This includes the free Graylog Enterprise license with a specific amount of traffic included.

-If your network environment requires Graylog to use a proxy server in order to communicate with the external services via HTTPS, you'll have to configure the proxy server in the the :ref:`configuration file of Graylog <http_config>`.
+If your network environment requires Graylog to use a proxy server in order to communicate with the external services via HTTPS, you'll have to configure the proxy server in the :ref:`Graylog configuration file<http_config>`.

-The Graylog web interface will show you details of the license, but if you are still unclear about the requirements, please contact sales with your questions.
+The Graylog web interface shows all details about the license, but if you are still unclear about the requirements, please contact our `sales team <https://www.graylog.org/contact-sales>`_ with your questions.